iangreenleaf/blog_house/_drafts/how-to-plan-a-garden-part-two.md

 I don't have any plans to change the location of the other sidewalks, and other than slightly decreasing the size of the driveway when we put in the fence, none of that is changing either.
 The area a potential patio might extend to is staying grass for now, so there wasn't a concern about installing permanent plantings when they might turn out to be in the way.

-## A few more important details ##

-When selecting plants, there are a couple general attributes that will help determine if a plant will be happy in a spot

 ## Plants… ##

 Plant selection was probably the most time-consuming (and most fun) part of the process.
 I didn't have much plant knowledge coming into this, so I really dove headfirst into the subject.
 Starting with themed areas helped a lot, as the different sections of the yard naturally lent themselves to different kinds of plants.
-The food area got vegetables and other edibles, the wildlife area got native plants, and the wild area got a permaculture food forest palette.
+The food area got vegetables and other edibles, the wildlife area got native plants, and the back of the lot got a permaculture food forest palette.
 Focusing on these areas one at a time gave me a way to direct my research.

 Some of the resources I found most useful in this were: